-So often, people tell me that they are scared about visiting DF (short for Distrito Federal and what everybody in Mexico calls Mexico City) – that they are worried about the crime levels and finding a place for themselves in such a huge city.
+So often, people tell me that they are scared about visiting DF (short for Distrito Federal and what everybody in Mexico calls Mexico City) – that they are worried about the crime levels and finding a place for themselves in such a vast city.

-But so much of what people know about Mexico City (and Mexico in general, actually) is an extremely one-sided report from news stories that just don’t take into account how cool Mexico City is.
+But so much of what people know about Mexico City (and Mexico in general, actually) is a highly one-sided report from news stories that don't take into account how cool Mexico City is.

 Here are five reasons why I think Mexico City might be the coolest city in the world.